dominikjung42/AIAlgorithmsAndApplications/README.md

 Thanks for your interest in my work and the topic *Artifical Intelligence in Information Systems*.
 In this repository you find my teaching and course material for the university course *AI Algorithms and Applications with Python*.
 I teach this course since 2019 at *Darmstadt University of Technology*.
 The course gives an introductory survey of AI techniques in Python for master students with no or little experience to this subject.
 Prerequisites are basic programming skills, algorithms, and calculus.
 Some exposure to linear algebra and probability is a plus and will definitly help you.

-The course itself is organised in the following units:
+The course itself is organised in the following chapters:

-ID | Unit
+ID | Chapter
 ---- | -------------
 1 | Introduction into Artificial Intelligence
 2 | Problem-solving Agents